 So, what exactly have I cooked from the book?
 Take a look!

 Easy Rustic Gnocchi (made by both my Grade 3/4 cooking club and my Petits Chefs!)

 To be continued…

 Proof enough that I love this book?

 Proof enough that you can eat well even during a very busy month (hello back-to-school)?

 What was it I said before?
 Oh, that’s right, buy this book!

 Please note: I am a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
-This post also contains affiliate links from The Book Depository are affiliate links, meaning if you click over and purchase something, I will receive a very small percentage of the purchase price (at no extra cost to you) which goes towards maintaining eat. live. travel. write.
+This post also contains affiliate links from The Book Depository.
+This means that if you click over and purchase something, I will receive a very small percentage of the purchase price (at no extra cost to you) which goes towards maintaining eat. live. travel. write.
 Thank you in advance!